Fast2docs/Fast2-docs/docs/catalog/converter.md

 ## PdfAConverter <small> - Convert from PDF to PDF/A </small> {#PdfAConverter data-toc-label="PdfAConverter"}

 A PDF/A is a PDF file with some constraints to ensure its long time conservation.
 These constraints are described in ISO 19005.
-This task takes PDF files as input, and generated a PDF/A-{1A, 1B, 2A, 2B, 3A, 3B}.
+This task takes PDF files as input, and generates a PDF/A-{1A, 1B, 2A, 2B, 3A, 3B}.